-- One free practice is included with your Paddle for Pink team registration and an additional one can be purchased.
+- One free practice is included with your Paddle for Pink team registration.

 - Captains receive an email for practice sign-up.
 If you are a captain and have not received a paddleforpink.org sign-in, please contact us here.

 - Please arrive on time.
 We will spend the first few minutes getting ready.
 You’ll get a personal flotation device and paddle, stretch/warm-up and receive instructions on paddling techniques and water safety.

 - At the practice site, a Machestic Dragon greeter will help fit you with a PFD (personal flotation device) and paddle, run a group warm up of stretching exercises, introduce you to the coach/steerer and set you with a paddler partner in the boat.